capital-american/Capital-American-Shaman/src/pages/products/index.md

         <p>

-        <b>MADE IN USA:</b> Now, you can drink our Ultra Concentrated Hemp Oil Supplement.
-This fast acting delivery system is up to 10 times more bioavailable than oil.
-This may be added to any drink and there are four flavors to choose from.
+        <b>MADE IN USA:</b> You can drink our Ultra Concentrated Hemp Oil Supplement in your favorite beverage.
+This fast acting delivery system is up to 10 times more bio-available than CBD oil.
+This may be added to any drink and there are four flavors to choose from to to enhance consumption.

         </p>

         <p>

         <b>Directions:</b> 2X Daily. (mL measure is on dropper).
-Use 1/2 mL in 8oz of liquid.
+Use 1/2 mL in up to 8oz of liquid.
 Stir and drink.
 1 mL contains 10mg of CBD.

         </p>